tanoconsulting/euts/README.md

 Q: Are you testing this Test Stack itself?

-A: Inception!!!
-In fact, yes, we strive to test it using Github Actions
+A: inception!!! ;-) In fact, yes, we strive to test it, using Github Actions